MagariMike/codebar-birthday-poetry/README.md

-- **Step 3:** Navigate to the folder where you would like to save your new git folder and run the following command:
+- **Step 3:** Open your IDE and use the terminal to navigate to the folder where you would like to save your new git folder and run the following command:

 Once you have navigated within the folder using the terminal, enter the command: